ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 # Line 0x00000060

 - 00 - 03 = Amount of Fish/Goose Caught (Max = 99) (Value of 0F27 will be 99 Fish/Goose Caught).
 - 09 = Item ID of First Slot.
+(First save slot)

 # Line 0x00000070

 - 02 - 05 = 1st Slot Duplicate Ammo/Clothes (Value of 0F27 will duplicate your ammo to 9999). *64 will be 100 Ammo*
 - 08 = Item ID of Second Slot.
+(First save slot)

 *Make sure they're in the slot stated above.*

 # Line 0x00000080

 - 01 - 04 = 2nd Slot Duplication Ammo/Clothes (Value of 0F27 will duplicate your ammo to 9999). *64 will be 100 Ammo*
 - 07 = Item ID of Third Slot.
+(First save slot

 *Make sure they're in the slot stated above.*